NABARD Grade A 2025: Notification Expected In October

 Other Benefits:

-• NABARD Grade A officers are eligible for car maintenance, newspaper, internet, telephone charges, and book grants.
-And also, allowance for residential furnishing, according to eligibility.
+• NABARD Grade A officers are eligible for car maintenance, newspaper, internet, telephone charges, book grants, and, according to eligibility, an allowance for residential furnishing.

 • Employees can also get hospital treatment, a festival allowance, a leave travel concession, and low-interest loans.

-To know about the NABARD Grade B salary structure, Click Here
+To learn about the NABARD Grade B salary structure, click here.

 Stop hustling from 9 to 5.
 Work at your Own Pace.